faytey/Clinex/README.md

 ### Creating a Proposal
-To `create_proposal` members can click on the [create propasal](https://clinexapp.vercel.app/governance) tab on the website, the functions return the unique id of the proposal.
+To create proposal members can click on the [create propasal](https://clinexapp.vercel.app/governance) tab on the website, the function return the unique id of the proposal.